 There are many instances where seasonality is the source of variation in the response variable.
-As such, this report uses Kruskal-Wallis5 statistics for testing seasonality in the time series, which was done using Minitab 17[©] software.
-The assertions of any of these tests are made with 95% confidence and if evidence is found for seasonality, then the Seasonal Mann-Kendall trend test is used instead of the Mann-Kendall test.
+As such, this report uses Kruskal-Wallis7 statistics for testing seasonality in the time series, which was done using Python's pymannkendall 1.4.2 package8.
+The assertions of any of these tests are made with 95 per cent confidence, and if evidence is found for seasonality, then the Seasonal Mann-Kendall trend test is used instead of the Mann-Kendall test.